rtazaki1205/opacfractal/README.md

 `opacfractal` contains following subroutines provided by other authors.
 I thank the authors for the availability of the subroutines.

-List of subroutines by other authors:
+A list of subroutines by other authors:

 `lorenz_mie`  : Modified version of BHMIE code written by Bruce T. Draine
 `renorm_mie`  : Modified version of BHMIE code written by Bruce T. Draine